-People of all ages and experiences are invited to apply for the Medical Office Assisting Program once they have obtained a high school diploma or GED, been accepted as a Peninsula College student, and are eligible to enroll in ENGL 101 and MATH 90/91.
+People of all ages and experiences are invited to apply for the Medical Office Assisting Program once they have obtained a high school diploma or GED, been accepted as a Peninsula College student, and are eligible to enroll in college level English and Math.
 You do not need to take or enroll in these courses before applying to the Medical Office Assisting Program.
 Eligibility to take these courses may be determined by transcript review or by placement testing.
 Information about testing and test alternatives may be found at https://pencol.edu/admissions.